Yoga Teacher Training Course in Rishikesh India | Gurukul Yogashala

 Mindfulness has become a very common term these days.
 But its meaning is more profound than how we use it in our daily lives.
 Simply put, mindfully means being fully present in the moment with awareness and without judgement.

 In a yogic sense, mindfulness is closely related to dhyana (meditation) and pratyahara (withdrawal of senses).
-It is about drawing attention inward, observing thoughts and actions consciously, and making choices that bring balance and harmony.
+It is about drawing attention inward, observing thoughts & actions consciously and making choices that bring balance and harmony.

 When we apply mindfulness to eating, it means being completely aware of: